 A B2B website that provides engaging content will make a visitor spend longer on a page.
 Engaging content here means content that answers your visitors’ questions in sufficient depth.
 It needs to be well-researched and thought-provoking.

 When a visitor spends a long time on your website, you have a higher dwell time and a reduced bounce rate.
 Google sees a website with a high dwell time as authoritative.
 That’s why they will rank the website higher.

 As you're boosting your posts, you might also want to start optimizing your landing pages.
 A landing page is what you get when someone lands on your website after clicking the link in an email or on a search result.

 You want to make sure that they land on the most important page possible.
 This could be your sales page, a product description page, an FAQ page, etc. You want to see what they're going to see when they land on your site.
 This is where you should optimize your pages.
 One of the first things to do is add your keyword to the page’s title.

 You’ll need to make sure that Google sees your pages as authoritative sources.
 This is why it's important to build a solid backlink profile.

 Whenever someone links to your site from another page, you want to see it as a vote for that page.
 This is what is called a “backlink.”
 The problem is that most people don't know how to get backlinks from other websites.
 They don't know which pages to ask for them and how to get them.

-Rather than seeing this as a negative, you should see it as a vote that your website is a quality site.
-Each of these votes signals Google that your content is valuable, credible, and useful.
-Whether it’s an infographic, e-book, or even training videos, every valuable and in-depth content can bring you high-quality links.
+Rather than seeing this as a negative thing, you should see it as a vote that your website is a quality site.
+Each of these votes signals Google that your content is indeed valuable, credible, and useful.
+Whether it’s an infographic, e-book, or even training videos, every valuable and in-depth content can bring you high-authority backlinks.
 You can get backlinks from social media shares and your own website.
 You can also get links from websites where you share business relationships or outsource backlinks as a service.